New Bat Regulations for 2018

 For all players in all divisions, it means changes to your bat.
 The primary purpose behind these new regulations is the ensure that all bats, regardless of their material composition, perform similarly to a wood bat.
 These regulations have been adopted by virtually all youth baseball organizations, not just Little League International.

 Bats must meet the new USABat standard, and must carry the USABat marking on the bat.
 Bats will be up to 2-5/8" in diameter.
+Only USABat standard bats are permitted in these divisions.

 Bats meant for Tee Ball (length of 26" or shorter) must carry a special USABat "approved for Tee Ball" mark.
 There is a "sticker program" that allows prior-year bats to be used for Tee Ball in 2018.
 Madison LL will have these stickers available for Tee Ball players.